-Educate Yorself on Horse Teeth Terms Used by Your Equine Dentist ...
+Educate Yourself on the Horse Teeth Terms used by your equine dentist …

 Listed below are common horse teeth terms and their meanings as used by your equine dentist.